Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: One Player

 In this section, we consider one-player motion planning with input/output gadgets.
 This is a generalization of zero-player motion planning, where we no longer require each connected component of the connection graph to have only one input location.
 We also now allow nondeterministic gadgets.

-A simple nondeterministic input/output gadget is the \emph{branching hallway}, which has one input location, two output locations, and one state; the player may choose which output location to take.
-One-player motion planning (with input/output gadgets) can be equivalently defined by introducing the branching hallway to zero-player motion planning, instead of removing the constraint that the system is branchless.
+A simple nondeterministic input/output gadget is the \emph{fan-out} gadget, which has one input location, two output locations, and one state; the player may choose which output location to take.
+One-player motion planning (with input/output gadgets) can be equivalently defined by introducing the fan-out gadget to zero-player motion planning, instead of removing the constraint that the system is branchless.

-We can easily characterize the complexity of one-player motion planning with an output-disjoint deterministic 2-state input/output gadget: if the gadget is trivial, one-player motion planning is just reachability in a directed graph which is NL-complete.
-If the gadget is bounded, one-player motion planning is in NP, and is NP-complete by Theorem~\ref{thm:1p np hard} because the gadget can simulate a set switch.
-If the gadget is unbounded, one-player motion planning is PSPACE-complete because it's a generalization of zero-player motion planning.
+We characterize the complexity of one-player motion planning with an output-disjoint deterministic 2-state input/output gadget as follows; refer to the bottom row of Table~\ref{tbl:2-state} and the middle row of Table~\ref{tbl:1 input}.
+If the gadget is trivial (with at least one traversal), then one-player motion planning is just reachability in a directed graph, which is NL-complete \cite{connectivity}.
+If the gadget is unbounded and multi-input, then one-player motion planning is PSPACE-complete by Lemma~\ref{lem:1p easy containment} below and by Corollary~\ref{cor:0p pspace-complete} because it is a generalization of zero-player motion planning.
+Otherwise, one-player motion planning is in NP by Lemma~\ref{lem:1p easy containment} if it is bounded and by Theorem~\ref{thm:1p in np} if it is single-input.
+In either case, motion planning is NP-hard by Corollary~\ref{cor:1p np hard}.